perfsonar/ansible-role-perfsonar-testpoint/README.md

   - CentOS: http://docs.perfsonar.net/install_centos.html
   - Debian/Ubuntu: http://docs.perfsonar.net/install_debian.html

 The hosts must be manageable through Ansible including access to some Ansible modules.
 We recommend that you bootstrap Ansible on your hosts prior to running this role.
-A good way to do that is using https://galaxy.ansible.com/robertdebock/bootstrap/ as a very first role.
+This can be done manually or through roles provided by [DebOps][debops] or some bootstrap roles available on Ansible Galaxy like [robertdebock.bootstrap][rdbs] as a very first role.

 Role Variables
 --------------

-  - `defaults/main.yml` contains the following variables:
-    - `ntp_servers` is a list of NTP servers to configure on the perfSONAR testpoint
+The following variables can/should be defined for your host setup:

-    - `perfsonar_optional_packages` is the list of additional optional packages you want to install with the testpoint bundle, see http://docs.perfsonar.net/install_debian.html#optional-packages or http://docs.perfsonar.net/install_centos.html#optional-packages for more information.
+  - `perfsonar_optional_packages` is the list of additional optional packages you want to install with the testpoint bundle, see [the debian list][debian-optional] and [the centos list][centos-optional] for more information.
+All optional packages are installed per default.
+  - `perfsonar_ntp_servers` is a list of NTP servers to configure on the perfSONAR testpoint, or an empty list, per default, if you want to use the perfSONAR provided NTP servers.
+  - `perfsonar_disable_root_ssh` disable or keep ssh root access, the default is to disable it.

-  - `vars/Debian.yml` and `vars/RedHat.yml` contains distro specific settings, but shouldn't need to be altered for a regular install.
+  - Some other variables are defined at the end of `default/main.yml` and in `vars/Debian.yml` and `vars/RedHat.yml` (those contains distro specific settings), but shouldn't need to be altered for a regular install.

 Role Tags
 ---------

 Some tags are used in the role, they are meant to run only or skip part of the process.
 The following tags are existing:

-  - ps::install : only install perfSONAR packages and their dependencies
+  - `ps::install` : only install perfSONAR packages and their dependencies
-  - ps::preconfig : make sure your system is ready for perfSONAR configuration
-  - ps::config : only configure any already installed perfSONAR package
+  - `ps::config` : only configure any already installed perfSONAR package
+  - `ps::running` : checks that your perfSONAR node is running as intended

 Examples,